okuvshynov/rlscout/README.md

 Can we do 'minimal' test?
 Something like 'play a few games', 'train small but better than random model', 'play a few games with new model again'?

+Current version takes 10 min to run on Mac mini

 ### testing on fresh raspberry Pi
 1. requirements are:
     - zmq